Boeing suspending Washington state production due to coronavirus risks

 SEATTLE (Reuters) - Boeing Co (BA.N) said on Monday it would halt production at its Washington state twin-aisle jetliner factory as a temporary measure to help fight the coronavirus outbreak.

 Confirming an earlier Reuters report, and after a similar move by European rival Airbus SE (AIR.PA), Boeing said a temporary operations shutdown at its facilities across Seattle’s Puget Sound region will last 14 days beginning March 25.
 It will include a deep clean of its buildings and equipment.
-[L1N2BC1JX]

 The fast-spreading coronavirus has disrupted life, hammered the economy and virtually wiped out air travel demand.